 "Are the Olympics ready for board champion Terje Haakonsen.
 A man with attitude?” asked the American sports magazine Sports Illustrated , before the Nagano Games.

 With his absence from the Olympics, Haakonsen ensured that the status of the competition was greatly reduced, as he was the clear favorite to win the gold medal.
 Few people remember the competition itself today.
-It disappeared in miserable conditions, and is considered one of competitive snowboarding's low points.
+It disappeared in miserable conditions, and is considered one of competitive snowboarding's lower points.

 Was he right all along?

-We must again take a trip in the time machine to interpret the present.
-Because since the 90s, there has been a development in the topic called criticism of the IOC.
-Over the years, a sharper and more critical press has unearthed cases of uncultured people in the IOC.
-Revelations about corruption, as well as environmental scandals from the Winter Olympics in Sochi in 2014 and the Summer Olympics in Rio de Janeiro in 2016, contributed to Terje's negative attitude towards the IOC becoming the attitude of the Norwegian people, when in 2013 it became known that Norway would apply for the Olympics in 2022.
+Over the years, a sharper and more critical press has reported cases of corruption, as well as environmental scandals from the Winter Olympics in Sochi in 2014 and the Summer Olympics in Rio de Janeiro in 2016.
+The disclosures helped Terje's negative attitude towards the IOC, to become the main attitude of the Norwegian people, when there in 2013 became known that Norway would apply for the Olympics in 2022.

 A snowboarder's chronicle as a curriculum in the top sport?
 An idea from Verdens Gang that we can like.